SparsePO: Controlling Preference Alignment of LLMs via Sparse Token Masks

 \textbf{Dataset.} For preference optimization, we use the TL;DR feedback dataset collected by \citet{stiennon2020learning}, comprising of two subsets, one with pairwise comparison and the other with the individually rated summaries.
 Following \citet{amini-etal-2024-direct}, we binarize the single-summary subset by selecting the summary with highest and lowest overall Likert score as the chosen and rejected response,respectively.
 In order to mitigate the compounding effect of summary length, we filtered out training instances with chosen and rejected responses with a length difference greater than 100 words.
 From these resulting filtered dataset, We uniformly sample 20k and 4k preference instances from each subset to form a training and test set of 40k and 8k instances, respectively.

-\textbf{Training and Optimization.} All models are trained using QLora with parameters rank $r=16$, $\alpha=16$, and dropout $0.05$, over 4bit quantized model weights.
-Training is done for one epoch with an effective batch size of $256$ and learning rate of $1e^{-5}$.
-We set $\beta=0.5$ for all PO baselines and MaPO; $\alpha=0.5$ for TDPO v1 and v2; $\gamma=0.98$ for D$^2$PO; $k=0.8$ for SePO; weight decay of $0.01$ over mask weights; and L1 regularization of $0.001$ over all mask values for SparsePO.
+\textbf{Training and Optimization.} All models are trained using LoRA with parameters rank $r=16$, $\alpha=16$, and dropout $0.05$.
+Training is done for three epochs with an effective batch size of $256$ and learning rate of $1e^{-4}$.
+We set $\beta=0.8$ for all systems; $\alpha=0.5$ for TDPO v1 and v2; $\gamma=0.98$ for D$^2$PO; $k=0.8$ for SePO; weight decay of $0.01$ over mask weights; and L1 regularization of $0.001$ over all mask values for SparsePO.

 \textbf{Evaluation.} Statistical significance at the system level is tested pairwise using Bootstrap resampling~\citep{davison1997bootstrap} with a $95\%$ confidence interval.
 We filter the test set following the methodology in \citet{aharoni2023multilingual} and keep instances with a reference summary--document entailment probability higher than $0.6$, given by SummaC$_{ZS}$ \cite{laban-etal-2022-summac}.\footnote{\url{https://github.com/tingofurro/summac}} For ROUGE, we report results using stemming; for BERTScore, we use RoBERTa large~\citep{roberta-model} as underlying model with sentence-level IDF importance weighting, for which the scores were calculated over the training set.
 EDNA scores we calculated using the SummaC$_{ZS}$ score.

 Regarding win rate calculation, we uniformly sample 100 prompts from the entire test set and sample 5 completions using nucleus sampling ($p=0.95$) and temperatures $T=\{0, 0.25,0.50,0.75,1.0\}$.
 Then, we elicit quality judgements from GPT4 (gpt-4-turbo) using the prompt in Figure~\ref{appendix:fig-tldr-prompt} in two settings.
 In the first one, we compare reference summaries against system responses, and in the second one, DPO responses against responses form other systems on an all vs all fashion.
 The order of responses is randomly chosen for each instance.